Plain English Summary

 Who is funding the study?

-The study has been funded by the Biotechnology and Biological Sciences Research Council (BBSRC), UK.
+Biotechnology and Biological Sciences Research Council (BBSRC) (UK)

 Who is the main contact?